-In this tutorial, we will show you how to install and configuration of Plesk on Linux system.
+In this tutorial, we will show you how to install and configuration of Plesk on a Linux system.
 For those of you who didn’t know, Plesk is one of the widely used web hosting control panels in the web hosting business.
 It offers simple server and website management solutions with single-click mechanisms.
-Plesk consists of webserver suite (LAMP), Mail server, FTP Server, Name Server applications etc.
+Plesk consists of a web server suite (LAMP), Mail server, FTP Server, Name Server applications, etc.

-Plesk supports a wide range of Linux releases, including all of the commonly used distributions like CentOS, Ubuntu, Debian and Cloudlinux.
+Plesk supports a wide range of Linux releases, including all of the commonly used distributions like CentOS, Ubuntu, Debian, and Cloudlinux.
 Plesk is an enterprise hosting control panel and it requires a license to work effectively.
-They also offer 15-day trial license which is intended for testing purposes.
+They also offer a 15-day trial license which is intended for testing purposes.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘